iamciera/DSxD_website/_posts/2022-06-22-writing-a-modelers-manifesto-for-more-transparent-ethical-data-science.md

 ---
 title: Writing a “modeler’s Manifesto” for More Transparent, Ethical Data Science
 date: 2022-06-22 00:00:00
 description: M.V.
-Eitzel, illustration by Noemi De Feo.
-Based in part on Eitzel 2021<sup>1</sup>
+Eitzel creates a set of concepts to aspire to when creating models and the influences that led them to writing them.
+Header llustration by Noemi De Feo.
 featured_image: /assets/img/theme/Eitzel-header - final.png
 ---

+*Based in part on Eitzel 2021<sup>1</sup>*

 “What am I doing, writing a manifesto?”
 I thought to myself (or you might be thinking).
 “Aren’t modelers supposed to come up with answers, and be objective, and sure of themselves?
 And...aren’t manifestos kind of political?”